Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Motivating Data Sets

 \subsection{Effect of temperature on solar lighting devices}

 Solar lights are known to be resilient and environmental-friendly by design and so they offer an attractive lighting alternative for outdoor and indoor places.
 Conversely, there is an unwanted effect of extreme weather on the reliability of such devices.
 In particular, the efficiency of solar lights generally decreases as the temperature rises, due to a voltage decrease.
 Under normal operating conditions, solar lighting devices are expected to last for hundreds of hours, and therefore an ALT must be carried out to infer the effect of temperature on solar lighting devices.
 For this purpose, Han and Kundu (2014) conducted a simple step-stress accelerated life testing experiment.
 A set of 35 solar light prototypes were placed on equal environmental conditions, and the temperature was increased at a pre-specified time $\tau_1=5$ (in hundred hours) from normal operating temperature ($293K$) to $353K.$ The experiment was terminated at $\tau_2=6$ (in hundred hours), when only $4$ devices were still functioning.
+The election of the time of stress-change were made in advance by the experimenter.
 Failure times observed during the experiment are as follows:

-The collected data can be easily transformed into non-destructive one-shot devices with inspection times $t=1.5,3,5,5.2,5.4,6$ (in hundred ours).
-Further, we can assume that the lifetime of solar light follows a Weibull distribution and that its scale parameter depends on the surrounding temperature.